firstbatchxyz/dkn-l2-oracle/README.md

 #### Using Arweave

 To save from gas fees, an Oracle node can upload its response to Arweave and then store the transaction id of that upload to the contract instead.
-This is differentiated by looking at the response, and see that it is exactly 64 characters
+This is differentiated by looking at the response, and see that it is exactly 64 hexadecimal characters.
+It is then decoded from hex and encoded to `base64url` format, which can then be used to access the data at `https//arweave.net/{txid-here}`.
+This **requires** an Arweave wallet.

+Following the same logic, the Oracle node can read task inputs from Arweave as well.
+This **does not require** an Arweave a wallet.

 ### Viewing Tasks